ArnaudDeMontard/xml2object/README.md

 # xml2object
-function to convert xml to object
+functions to convert xml to object

 examples